About this site's lack of design: Yes, it's supposed to look this way — I'm helping create a new sandbox theme for WordPress (see it on GitHub).

 Towards the end the research concluded that some product characteristics are so fundamental to the (positive) value assigned by users that removing (or reducing) them will translate into a negatively affected perception.
 There is an interesting line to be drawn to design and usability.
 However the question remains how this would apply to user interfaces and web design in general.
 I’m still trying to see what role user expectation, accustomedness and perception play and how some assumptions designers make can have an opposite effect.
 Can you think of any analogies similar to the vacuum cleaner case, but applied to user interfaces or web design?

-Comments are closed.
+Comments

-3 comments on “More Noise Is Better”
+3 responses to “More Noise Is Better”

 Absolutely.
 I’m colloborating with a group of web developers, who have designed (in my view) an excellent site for themselves.
 Its very minimal, but well laid out, with whitespace in the right areas, attention to leading etc. For people who claimed not to be designers, I think they’ve surpassed themselves.